EvgeniyMukhamedjanov/liquid-ajax-cart/docs/releases/index.md

 {%- if file_version == '1.10.1' -%}
 * The `js-ajax-cart-not-compatible` CSS class is added.
-* The JavaScript module reduced in size.
+* The JavaScript module is reduced in size.
 {%- endif -%}

 {%- if file_version == '1.10.0' -%}